-The Huntington Beach Police Department consists of four divisions: Executive, Administrative Operations, Uniform, and Investigations.
+The Huntington Beach Police Department consists of five divisions: Administrative Operations, Patrol, Investigations, Special Operations and Support Services.
 Each division is made up of bureaus which have distinct duties to respond to the needs of the citizens and the Department.

 City of Huntington Beach